 We ensure a wide range of staff receive physical intervention training to manage challenging behaviour.
-The staff have been trained in the use of the techniques of CRB (Coping with Risky Behaviours) which trains staff in both pre-emptive and responsive positive handling strategies.
+Staff have been trained in the use of the techniques of CRB (Coping with Risky Behaviours) which trains staff in both pre-emptive and responsive positive handling strategies.

 This is a nationally accredited course fully accredited by the British Institute of Learning Disabilities (BILD) in accordance with DCFS and Department of Health guidance.
-Staff will be expected to attend a refresher course annually to update their skills and renew their certification every 3 years but this will be reviewed should the need arise.